Particular/docs.particular.net/nservicebus/sagas/message-correlation.md

 snippet: saga-find-by-property

-When `MyMessage` arrives, NServiceBus asks the saga persistence infrastructure to find an object of the type `MySagaData` that has a property `SomeId` whose value is the same as the `SomeId` property of the message.
-If found the saga instance will be loaded and the `Handle` method for the `MyMessage` message will be invoked.
-Should the saga instance not be found and the message not be allowed to start a saga, the [saga not found](saga-not-found.md) handlers will be invoked.
+When an instance of `MyMessage` arrives, NServiceBus asks the saga persistence infrastructure to find an object of the type `MySagaData` that has a property `SomeId` whose value is the same as the `SomeId` property of the message.
+If found, the saga instance will be loaded and the `Handle` method for the `MyMessage` message will be invoked.
+Should the saga instance not be found, the saga is not started and the [saga not found](saga-not-found.md) handlers will be invoked.

-## Message Property Expression
+## Message property expression

 If correlating on more than one saga property is necessary, or matched properties are of different types, use a [custom saga finder](saga-finding.md).